Archangel281/Nitrotype-Bot/README.md

 # Nitrotype-Bot
-This programm is able to perform >7000 wpm in a Nitro Type Race.
+This program is able to perform >7000 wpm in a Nitro Type Race.

 ## Requirements
 ### Operating System